itsermo/teensy_loader_cli/README.md

-# Teensy Loader - Command Line Version#
+# Teensy Loader - Command Line Version #

 The Teensy Loader is available in a command line version for advanced users who want to automate programming, typically using a Makefile.
 For most uses, the graphical version in Automatic Mode is much easier.

 http://www.pjrc.com/teensy/loader_cli.html

-## Compiling From Source
+This version has CMake support and builds on Visual Studio/Windows platforms with no need for mingw.

 The command line version is provided as source code for most platforms.
-To compile, you must have gcc or mingw installed.
-Edit the Makefile to select your operating system, then just type "make".
-If you have a BSD compatible make, replace "Makefile" with "Makefile.bsd".
+To compile, you must have gcc or visual studio installed.

-Version 2.0 has been tested on Ubuntu 9.04, Mac OS-X 10.5, Windows XP, FreeBSD 8.0, OpenBSD (20-Jan-2010 snapshot), and NetBSD 5.0.1.
-All versions of NT-based Windows with USB support (2000 and later) are believed to work.
+## Compiling From Source (Windows & Visual Studio)

+1. Install Visual Studio 2019 with
+  - The latest C++ x86/x64/ARM/ARM64 build tools (as determined by your platform)
+  - The Windows SDK required by the Windows Driver Development Kit (WinDDK).
+As of today, that version is Windows 10 SDK (10.0.19041.1)
+2. Install the Windows Driver Development Kit - https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk
+3. Install latest CMake tools - https://cmake.org/download/
+4. Generate the project using CMake gui or command line as follows:

+    `cmake -B build-x64 -A x64` (substitute x64 with Win32, ARM, or ARM64 for your target platform)

+5. Open the solution from the new `build-x64` folder using Visual Studio or with the command:

+    `cmake -open ./build-x64`

+6. You can build from Visual Studio, or just use this command to build directly without the need for opening the solution:

+    `cmake --build ./build-x64 --config Release`

+## Compiling From Source (Linux)

-On Ubuntu, you may need to install "libusb-dev" to compile.
+1. On Ubuntu, you may need to install "libusb-dev" to compile:

     `sudo apt-get install libusb-dev`

 Other Linux systems may [require other package installation](https://forum.pjrc.com/threads/40965-Linux-64bit-Arduino-1-6-13-Issues-starting-Teensy-Loader-and-libusb-0-1-so-4-error?p=127873&viewfull=1#post127873) to compile.

+2. Use CMake to generate the project:

+    `cmake -B build-linux`

+3. Run the build using CMake:

+    `cmake --build ./build-linux --config Release`

+3. OR run the make command yourself from the `build-linux` folder:

+    `cd build-linux`
+    `make`

+## Compiling From Source (macOS)

+TODO: Coming later

 ## Usage and Command Line Options